 \section{The \dataall{} Corpus}

-We source \dataall{} from the Cochrane Library of Systematic Reviews's publicly available technical abstracts and plain-language summaries; these are comparable texts, though not parallel~\cite{devaraj-etal-2021-paragraph}.
-Crucially, from a multilingual perspective these abstracts and PLS exist in several languages (detailed in Sections~\ref{sec:data:multihuman} and \ref{sec:data:multinoisy}), aligned almost one-to-one with their English counterparts.
+We source \dataall{} from publicly available technical abstracts and plain-language summaries of Cochrane systematic reviews; these are comparable texts, though not parallel~\cite{devaraj-etal-2021-paragraph}.
+These abstracts and PLS exist in several languages (detailed in Sections~\ref{sec:data:multihuman} and \ref{sec:datanoisy}), aligned almost one-to-one with their English counterparts.
 This allows annotations and alignments to be easily adapted to create a multilingual dataset.
-In total, we use 7,655 abstract-PLS pairs from the Cochrane Library.

-We first create \datahuman{} (Section~\ref{sec:datahuman}, 101 abstracts) using a mixture of manual alignments (for English) and semi-automatic alignments with partial verification (for other languages).
-The rest of the abstracts were used for the creation of the large-scale noisy \datanoisy{} (Section~\ref{sec:datanoisy}).
-The total number of sentences, along with the average number of tokens in all sentences, are shown in Table~\ref{table:train_filtering}.
+In total, we use 7,755 abstract-PLS pairs from the Cochrane Library.
+We first create sentence-aligned \datahuman{} (Section~\ref{sec:datahuman}) of 101 abstract-PLS pairs using a mixture of manual alignments for English and semi-automatic alignments with partial verification for other languages.
+The rest of the abstracts were used for the creation of the large-scale noisy \datanoisy{} (Section~\ref{sec:datanoisy}) by automatic alignments and filtering.
+The total number of sentences in all subsets are shown in Table~\ref{table:train_filtering}.